Located at the mouth of the Clarence River in Northern New South Wales, the Port of Clarence River (Yamba) is Australia's eastern most sea port.

-The Port of Yamba is Australia’s Eastern most sea port and is located at the mouth of the Clarence River in Northern New South Wales.
-This Port serves the whole Northern Rivers District including the towns of Grafton, Maclean, Ballina, Lismore, Casino and Coffs Harbour.
-It is also the home port of the State’s second largest fishing fleet and handles a range of imports and exports.
+Yamba serves the whole Northern Rivers and New England regions including the towns of Grafton, Maclean, Ballina, Lismore, Casino and Coffs Harbour.
+It is also the home port of the state's second largest fishing fleet and handles a range of imports and exports.